YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>

-Shut down whichever were the replicating secondary instances - Santiago and Melbourne in the example above – and use the originating primary instance (Paris) for the backup exercises.
+Shut down whichever were the replicating secondary instances - Santiago and Melbourne in the example above - and use the originating primary instance (Paris) for the backup exercises.

 ------
 Backup
 ------

-Backup when an application is not running is straightforward – just copy the database files.
+Backup when an application is not running is straightforward - just copy the database files.
 Backup when an application is operating normally, without impacting the application (except of course for the additional IO load of the backup activity) is easy with YottaDB, and can be accomplished in two ways, one non-YottaDB and other YottaDB:

 - The non-YottaDB way is to use a disk mirror (e.g., RAID or SAN).
 Issue a `MUPIP FREEZE <../AdminOpsGuide/dbmgmt.html#mupip-freeze>`_ to momentarily freeze updates and flush updates to disk.
 Then break the mirror and release the freeze.
-After backing up the mirror, rebuild it, and let it “catch up.”
+After backing up the mirror, rebuild it, and let it "catch up."
 This is not discussed further here.

 - The YottaDB way: a transaction-consistent backup of an entire multi-region database can be accomplished with a single YottaDB `MUPIP BACKUP <../AdminOpsGuide/dbmgmt.html#mupip-backup>`_ command.
 There are numerous options to satisfy virtually every type of backup need.